Language education: Language study holidays

 An increasing number of people are now combining holidays with language study in the native country.
 This enables the student to experience the target culture by meeting local people.
-Such a holiday often combines formal lessons, cultural excursions, leisure activities, and a homestay, perhaps with time to travel in the country afterwards.
-Language study holidays are popular across Europe (Malta & UK being the most popular) and Asia due to the ease of transportation and variety of nearby countries.
-These holidays have become increasingly more popular in Central and South America in such countries as Guatemala, Ecuador and Peru.
+Such a holiday often combines formal lessons, cultural excursions, leisure activities, and a homestay, perhaps with time to travel in the country afterward.
+Language study holidays are popular across Europe (Malta & UK being the most popular) and Asia, due to the ease of travel and the variety of nearby countries.
+These holidays have become increasingly popular in Central and South America, in countries such as Guatemala, Ecuador, and Peru.
 As a consequence of this increasing popularity, several international language education agencies have flourished in recent years.
-Though education systems around the world invest enormous sums of money into language teaching, the outcomes in terms of getting students to actually speak the language(s) they are learning outside the classroom are often unclear.
+Though education systems around the world invest enormous sums of money into language teaching, the outcomes in terms of getting students actually to speak the language(s) they are learning outside the classroom are often unclear.

 With the increasing prevalence of international business transactions, it is now important to have multiple languages at one's disposal.
-Nine out of ten U.S. employers report a reliance on U.S.-based employees with language skills other than English, with one-third (32%) reporting a high dependency.
+Nine out of ten U.S. employers report relying on U.S.-based employees with language skills other than English, with one-third (32%) reporting a high level of dependence.

 Minority language education

 Minority language education policy

-The principal policy arguments in favor of promoting minority language education are the need for multilingual workforces, intellectual and cultural benefits and greater inclusion in global information society.
+The principal policy arguments in favor of promoting minority language education are the need for multilingual workforces, intellectual and cultural benefits, and greater inclusion in the global information society.
 Access to education in a minority language is also seen as a human right as granted by the European Convention on Human Rights and Fundamental Freedoms, the European Charter for Regional or Minority Languages and the UN Human Rights Committee.
-Bilingual Education has been implemented in many countries including the United States, in order to promote both the use and appreciation of the minority language, as well as the majority language concerned.
+Bilingual Education has been implemented in many countries, including the United States, to promote both the use and appreciation of the minority language, as well as the majority language concerned.

 Materials and e-learning for minority language education

-Suitable resources for teaching and learning minority languages can be difficult to find and access, which has led to calls for the increased development of materials for minority language teaching.
-The internet offers opportunities to access a wider range of texts, audios and videos.
+Suitable resources for teaching and learning minority languages are often difficult to find and access, which has led to calls for greater development of materials for minority language teaching.
+The internet offers opportunities to access a wider range of texts, audio, and video.
 Language learning 2.0 (the use of web 2.0 tools for language education) offers opportunities for material development for lesser-taught languages and to bring together geographically dispersed teachers and learners.